Version: 1.0.78

 }

-"includeMetadata" (target only)
+"includeMetadata" (pull commands only)

 This option is by default set to true

-, if false metadata information will be excluded from the given target.
+, if false, metadata information will be excluded from the given target.

 Example: "includeMetadata": false

-"includeInvisibleId" (target only)
+"includeInvisibleId" (pull commands only)

 This option is by default set to false